 The Chard family truly had a vision of “local, sustainable farming”, and the farm remained in the family until the mid-1950’s when it was sold to the Winns, who lovingly cared for the property, which had wound down its’ farming operations.
 In the late 1960’s a prominent local family bought the estate from the Winns, and Meadowood Farms became the home to a large family.
 Due to unfortunate circumstances, Meadowood Farms was abandoned in the mid-1980’s, and was left to fall to ruin, complete with its’ beautiful Olmstead gardens, and there was a considerable movement afoot by the town of Cazenovia to raze the main house.

 While in search of an historic property on which to start a “sustainable, model farm”, Marc Schappell and Tom Anderson stumbled across Meadowood Farms visiting Cazenovia from New York City for a wedding one summer weekend in 1995.
-Little did they know they would leave Cazenovia that weekend wedded themselves to Meadowood Farms… and thus began a long journey to first reclaim and historically restore the main house, followed by re-appending land parcels that had been divided off over the years from the farm, along with buying new, contiguous land that once had been a part of the two century old Cook Farm.
-Dave Cook and his wife Ellie still live, in fact, on what had originally been his great, great, grandfather’s land.
-Over time, a number of barns on the farm have been re-purposed and restored accordingly.
-A late 1700’s “English threshing” barn has also been dismantled piece by piece and moved to the farm as part of the “new” complex of barns.
+Little did they know they would leave Cazenovia that weekend wedded themselves to Meadowood Farms… and thus began a long journey to first reclaim and historically restore the main house, followed by re-appending land parcels that had been divided off over the years from the farm, along with buying new, contiguous land that once had been a part of the two-century-old Cook Farm.
+Dave Cook's wife Ellie still lives, in fact, on what had originally been Dave's great, great, grandfather’s land.
+Over time, a number of barns on the farm have been re-purposed and restored accordingly, including a late 1700’s “English threshing” barn that was been dismantled piece by piece and moved to the farm as part of the “new” complex of barns.

 The farm is vibrant today, perhaps in many of the same ways it was vibrant 100 years ago for the Chards, and now encompasses 225 acres, bordered by state preserved lands.
-The farm has a nationally recognized herd of Belted Galloway cattle, which form a livestock breeding operation.
-A foundation flock of pure-bred East Fresian ewes form the basis of a sheep dairy, which is producing several varieties of cheeses.
-In addition, the farm sells all-natural beef and lamb, as well as blankets woven from its’ own sheep wool.
+In 2002 Meadowood Farms began to breed what became a nationally-recognized herd of Belted Galloway cattle, and today continue to raise a herd of Belted Galloway steers.
+In 2003 Meadowood Farms joined forces with Bee Tolman to continue developing a pre-eminent flock of purebred East Fresian ewes and a creamery that has produced some of the most-awarded artisan cheeses in the US.
+And the farm continues to sell its all-natural pasture-raised beef and lamb, as well as yarn spun from its own lambs' wool.